 What is Glamping?

-That's right– it's how you can sleep in a tent, feel rugged and wild, but still not feel deprived or miserable.
+That's right-- it's how you can sleep in a tent, feel rugged and wild, but still not feel deprived or miserable.

-Some people– like my friend Jaline— glamp by setting up giant tents.
+Some people-- like my friend Jaline-- glamp by setting up giant tents.
 They bring along bed-like air mattresses, gorgeous rugs, and high-end lanterns.

 How to Glamp

-If you, fellow camper, want to step things up with a high-end camping experience– start by picking what's most important to you!
+If you, fellow camper, want to step things up with a high-end camping experience-- start by picking what's most important to you!
 Do you want to wake up in the woods, but feel like you're in a 5-star hotel?

 Try upgrading your equipment, or invest in some battery-powered twinkle lights.
-If you, like me, know that you will be positively grumpy without a hot breakfast and a savory, flavorful dinner– keep reading!!!
+If you, like me, know that you will be positively grumpy without a hot breakfast and a savory, flavorful dinner-- keep reading!!!